understanding-the-connected-home/book/ux_of_privacy.md

 For example, we might choose as a default to agree to a minimum of sensing, say our presence by registering our phone's wifi signal.
 But in a close friend's home, we might not mind their smart home hub listening in on the conversation, so we might adjust our privacy settings after a little alarm signal there rather than leave.
 On the other hand, if we are in a retail space or in, say, a colleague's or client's apartment we might not want to share too much and adjust the keyfob setting accordingly to know when sensing takes place.

-**Privacy Machines: Exploring privacy through the metaphor of time** At the Mozilla Open IoT design sprint in Berlin, my group worked on Privacy Machines Inc, a fictional company's privacy products.[^3]
+### Privacy Machines: Exploring privacy through the metaphor of time
+At the Mozilla Open IoT design sprint in Berlin, my group worked on Privacy Machines Inc, a fictional company's privacy products.[^3]

+[^3]: Our group consisted of Rachel Uwa, Martin Skelly, Vladan Joler and Peter Bihr.
+You can find photos and more descriptions of the various fictional privacy machines at [http://www.thewavingcat.com/2016/04/25/privacy-machines/](http://www.thewavingcat.com/2016/04/25/privacy-machines/)

-![Privacy Machines at the Mozilla Open IoT design sprint](/img/privacy_machines_poster.jpg) _Privacy Machines at the Mozilla Open IoT design sprint, Berlin April 2016._
+![Privacy Machines at the Mozilla Open IoT design sprint](/img/privacy_machines_poster.jpg)

+_Privacy Machines at the Mozilla Open IoT design sprint, Berlin April 2016._

 One of these machines was the Wayback Machine: A little box that explored privacy and control over privacy in the home through the metaphor of time.
 Concretely, it would switch off various media-related technologies one by one - much like the privacy dimmer - in reverse chronological order in which they were introduced: Go back to 2013 and most smart home products would have stopped working; turn the dial back to 2004 and you would have lost access to Youtube, Facebook, Twitter.
 Go back to 1996 and your internet access might be turned off.

-![Privacy Machines at the Mozilla Open IoT design sprint](/img/privacy_machines_top.jpg) _Privacy Machines at the Mozilla Open IoT design sprint, Berlin April 2016._
+![Privacy Machines at the Mozilla Open IoT design sprint](/img/privacy_machines_top.jpg)

+_Privacy Machines at the Mozilla Open IoT design sprint, Berlin April 2016._

-![Privacy Machines at the Mozilla Open IoT design sprint](/img/privacy_machines_front.jpg) _Privacy Machines at the Mozilla Open IoT design sprint, Berlin April 2016._
+![Privacy Machines at the Mozilla Open IoT design sprint](/img/privacy_machines_front.jpg)

+_Privacy Machines at the Mozilla Open IoT design sprint, Berlin April 2016._

 The Wayback Machine plays with two notions: